 4) An over-kill of trying to do it all

 Know your limits.
-A lot of travelers go beserk, trying to see every small thing.
+A lot of travelers go berserk, trying to see every small thing.
 There isn’t much point in doing so for all you are left with is a frenzied feeling and exhaustion.
 Ask yourselves after the trip – how was the trip and what do you remember of it?
 Most likely the answer would be “exhausting ” and “lots of things but nothing in particular”.
-My advice here is take it easy and let go of a few things if you do not have time for.
+My advice here is taking it easy and let go of a few things if you do not have time for.
 It’s hard but better than falling sick with exertion.

 5) A niggling cold or cough at the start.